Current Electricity

 Question 77 of 117

-78. Which of the following is not a type of a fixed resistor?
+78. Which of the following statements about potential difference is CORRECT?

 Question 78 of 117